Gaguila97/Exam_2_Word_Search/README.md

 Project Title: Exam 2 Word Search

-Description: Creates a pritable word search puzzle based on words the user enter's into the program.
+Description: Creates a printable word search puzzle based on words the user enter's into the program.

 Date Created: 5 June 2020